IBM/rainbow/README.md

 <p align="center">
 	<img src="./images/cloudantChoice.png" width=300>
 </p>
 3. Go to your Cloudant service home page, and click the green  **Launch** button.
 Click the database icon on the left, and along the top, click "Create Database".
-Name it `routes-users`.
+Name it `routes-users`, and click "Create Document".
+Edit your JSON to include a `"username"` and a `"password"` of your choosing.
+If you do this, you will need this when you set up your iOS application.
 4. Do the same thing for a Push Notifications service as well.
  <p align="center">
 	<img src="./images/pushNotificationsChoice.png" width=300>